• Skip to primary navigation

 On the other hand, sunflower oil has a higher proportion of unsaturated fats that are beneficial for heart health but has a lower smoke point compared to canola oil.

-Ultimately, your decision between canola and sunflower oil should depend on what flavor profile you desire in your dish along with considering its health benefits and usage in cooking techniques.
+Ultimately, your decision between canola and sunflower oil should depend on what flavor you desire in your dish along with considering its health benefits and usage in cooking techniques.

 3 - Nutritional Requirements